 When a group of people talk about cornbread for any length of time, the discussion will always get around to the question of whether cornbread should be sweet or savory.
-This is my favorite Country Cornbread recipe that can be made either way–sweet or savory!
+This is my favorite vegan cornbread recipe that can be made either way–sweet or savory!

 Though I like both versions, I have to admit that savory is my favorite.

 The great thing is, you can make this cornbread recipe both ways.
 If you like it savory, make it as described below.
 For a sweet cornbread, add 2 Tbsp of agave or other sweetener.

 Either way, I usually make my cornbread in a cast iron skillet, because it allows it to come out crispy on the outside and tender on the inside, which is how I remember eating cornbread growing up and the way I still love it today.